Douglass Independent School District

-Douglass Independent School District is a public school district based in the community of Douglass, Texas (USA).
+Douglass Independent School District is a public school district based in the community of Douglass, Texas.

-Douglass ISD has one school that serves students in grades Kindergarten though twelve.
+The district has one school that serves students in kindergarten through grade 12.

 In 2009, the school district was rated "recognized" by the Texas Education Agency.

+Athletics

 The Douglass Indians boys' basketball team reached the UIL 2012-2013 1A Division 2 basketball State Finals, losing to the Roxton Lions in the finals.
 It was the team's first appearance in the State Tournament.

 The Douglass Indians Boys' Baseball Team went 33-1 in the 2014 season, winning the state tournament to receive their first Baseball State Championship.